 Average Weather in Cedar City Utah, United States

-In Cedar City, the temperature typically varies from 18°F to 87°F over the course of the year, and is rarely below 3°F or above 94°F.
+In Cedar City, the summers are warm and mostly clear, the winters are freezing and partly cloudy, and it is dry year round.
+Over the course of the year, the temperature typically varies from 18°F to 87°F and is rarely below 3°F or above 94°F.

 Average High and Low Temperature